 Nowhere is this truer than when purchasing a property.
 It is well known that property will usually be the largest investment that any consumer will make in their lifetime.
 So if you are in the market for a home it is absolutely essential that you ensure that the residential property is free from any defects or hidden problems prior to signing that final document that changes the ownership into your name.
-The only way to do this with confidence is to organise building and pest inspections with a local expert like The Pest Company.
+The only way to do this with confidence is to organise a combined building and pest inspection service.

 Two of the most important ways of doing this is to insist that the owner from who you are purchasing the property has had the building inspected for faults – and has also allowed a qualified professional check for any pest infestation that may lead to problems either currently or at a later date.